rhaist/meilisearch-mcp/README.md

 - Built-in logging and monitoring tools
 - Dynamic connection configuration to switch between Meilisearch instances
 - Smart search across single or multiple indices
+- This is a Python implementation, [there is Typescript integration if you need to work with a Meilisearch MCP server within the browser](https://github.com/devlimelabs/meilisearch-ts-mcp)

 ## Installation